Published: May 16, 2018

 Now we're ready to make a plan to scrape the data.

-We're going to take the team stats page we read in earlier, tr
+We're going to take the team stats page we read in earlier, tr, pass

 tr_links <- tr %>%